Frequently Asked Questions - Sewerage

 I followed the QR code process / through the website, but I am unsure whether it was completed correctly.
 What should I do?

 Repeat the process either by scanning the QR code or entering the account number on the website.
 If you received a confirmation message, this means the process was successfully completed.
-If you still have doubts, contact the EOA offices at +357 25271000 for verification.
+If you still have doubts, contact the EOA Lemesos through the Contact Form https://eoalemesos.org.cy/en/contact-form. for verification.

 I have updated my details.
 How can I change or correct my email or phone number after the registration?

-You must contact the organisation’s offices at +357 25271000.
+You should contact the EOA Lemesos through the Contact Form https://eoalemesos.org.cy/en/contact-form.
 A representative will correct your information.

 How is the sewerage tax for wastewater and stormwater imposed?